Aakarsh-B/Encourage-Bot/README.md

 ## Check out the bot - <a href="https://discord.gg/ncdgFYYZ">Test</a>
 Join the server and type down any of the commands found below to test the bot out!<br>
 This server also has another bot made by me.
 I used a random advice API for this one and is kinda funny.<br>
-Visit this repo for more info!
+Visit <a href="https://github.com/Aakarsh-B/Random-Advice-Discord-Bot">this repo</a> for more info!

 ## Bot commands
 Command | What it does | Example